neverlocal/paulicirc/docs/getting-started.rst

 A Pauli gadget (cf. `arXiv:1906.01734 <https://arxiv.org/abs/1906.01734>`_) is a unitary quantum gate performing a many-qubit rotation about a Pauli axis by a given angle, with rotations about the X, Y and Z axes of the Bloch sphere as the single-qubit cases.
 Pauli gadgets are also known as Pauli exponentials, or Pauli evolution gates (cf. `qiskit.circuit.library.PauliEvolutionGate <https://quantum.cloud.ibm.com/docs/en/api/qiskit/qiskit.circuit.library.PauliEvolutionGate>`_).

-Pauli gadgets are the basic ingredient of quantum circuits in the PauliCirc library, and the `Gadget <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#gadget>`_ class provides an interface to create, access and manipulate individual gadget data.
+Pauli gadgets are the basic ingredient of quantum circuits in the PauliCirc library, and the :class:`~paulicirc.gadgets.Gadget` class provides an interface to create, access and manipulate individual gadget data.

 >>> from paulicirc import Gadget